Overall

 Current Density Formula

-In our example, 4.4 volts AC is all it takes to cause AC corrosion.
+In our example, 4.4 volts AC is all it takes to cause pipeline coating damage.
 With older pipeline coatings that threshold is in the 15 volts AC range.

-100 A/m² Threshold – When will AC corrosion occur?
+100 A/m² Threshold – When Will Pipeline Coating Damage Due to AC Interference Occur?

 Refer to NACE Report 35110, AC Corrosion State-of-the-Art: Corrosion Rate, Mechanism, and Mitigation Requirements for additional information about the 100 A/m2 threshold.

-In Europe, refer to standard BS EN 15280:2013, evaluation of AC corrosion likelihood of buried pipelines applicable to cathodically protected pipelines.
+In Europe, refer to standard BS EN 15280:2013, evaluation of induced current damage likelihood of buried pipelines applicable to cathodically protected pipelines.

 The Relationship Between AC Induced Corrosion and Cathodic Protection